aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 ## **Convert Slide to HTML**
 To convert a specific slide in a PowerPoint to HTML, you have to instantiate the same [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class (used to convert entire presentations to HTML) and then use the [Save](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation#save-java.lang.String-int-aspose.slides.ISaveOptions-) method to save the file as HTML.
 The [HtmlOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/HtmlOptions) class can be used to specify additional conversion options:

-This Java code shows you how to convert a slide in a PowerPoint presentation to HTML:
+This Javascript code shows you how to convert a slide in a PowerPoint presentation to HTML:

 ```javascript
     var pres = new  aspose.slides.Presentation("Individual-Slide.pptx");